Hoya compacta 'Regalis'

 Hoya compacta 'Variegata'

-Hoya compacta ‘Regalis’ is variegated form of Hoya compacta.
-Dark green curled fleshy foliage, edged in creamy white, is dense enough to appear as a living rope.
+Hoya compacta 'Regalis' is an attractive, variegated form of Hoya compacta.
+Dark green, fleshy, curled foliage, edged in creamy white, is dense enough to appear as a living rope.
 Great for hanging baskets.
-From late spring to autumn, bears dense umbels up to 2.5 inches (6.2 cm) across of 20 star-shaped, waxy, lightly scented flowers.
+From late spring to fall, bears dense umbels, up to 2.6 inches (6.5 cm) in diameter, of about 20 star-shaped, waxy and lightly scented flowers.

 How to Grow and Care